gammu/gammu/docs/develop/python/gammu.rst

       Gets memory (phonebooks or calls) status (eg. number of used andfree entries).

-      @param Type: Memory type, one of 'ME', 'SM', 'ON', 'DC', 'RC', 'MC', 'MT', 'FD', 'VM'
+      :param Type: Memory type, one of 'ME', 'SM', 'ON', 'DC', 'RC', 'MC', 'MT', 'FD', 'VM'
-      @type Type: string
+      :type Type: string
-      @return: Hash with information about memory (Used and Free)
+      :return: Hash with information about memory (Used and Free)
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetModel